teddythetwig/openshift-extras/admin/load-balancer/README.md

 Monitors
 --------
 The F5 and LBaaS backends can add an existing monitor to newly created pools.
-Set the appropriate option (BIGIP_MONITOR for F5, LBAAS_MONITOR for LBaaS) to the name of the monitor you would like to use, or leave the option unspecified to disable this functionality.
+Set the MONITOR_NAME to the name of the monitor you would like to use, and set MONITOR_PATH to the pathname to use for the monitor, or leave either option unspecified to disable the monitor functionality.

-The daemon does not create the monitor itself; it is incumbent on the administrator to define the monitors prior to running the daemon.
+MONITOR_NAME and MONITOR_PATH both can contain formats: %a is expanded to the name of the application, and %n is expanded to the application's namespace.
+The daemon will automatically create a new monitor when MONITOR_NAME expands a string that does not match the name of any existing monitor.